 It might not immediately boost your rankings, but for your CTR (Click Through Rate) in the search engine rankings it will help.
-Research showed that users are 30% more likely to click on your result than a similar result without microdata.
+Research showed that users are 30% more likely to click on an enriched result than a similar result without microdata.

 Note that there are several conventions to add structured data.
-The example above is using microdata, where you add markup to your HTML, but you can also use JSON structured data, where the code is added in the head-section of the HTML, like this example for an address (wrapped in a script tag):
+The example above is using microdata, where you add markup to your HTML, inside the tags that describe the product.
+But you can also use JSON structured data, where the code is added in the <head> section of the HTML, like this example for an address (wrapped in a script tag):

 "streetAddress": "20341 Whitworth Institute 405 N. Whitworth"

 Google really loves this format.
 More examples are on www.schema.org.
 If you have the choice, use the JSON format.
 Though both are valid, Google advises using the JSON format.
 It might seem pretty complicated to add all these structured tags to your content, but happily most of the time you don't have to do so manually.
 In some cases, the Joomla core already takes care of this, though for most cases you have to look for extensions that add them.
 Or use extensions that already have them included.
 Examples are shop extensions like Hikashop or event calendars like RS-Events.
 They provide structured data out of the box.